Key Terms and Phrases for Doing Business in China

 The capital all the shareholders (promise to) contribute to the company as they apply with government authorities for incorporation of the company.

 The Renminbi is the official currency of mainland China.
-Yuan is the unit of the currency.
+Yuan is the unit of currency.
 Its symbol is ￥.

 State Administration for Market Regulation of China (SAMR) is a ministerial-level Chinese government authority in charge of fair playing and fair competition in business activities.